joshbruce/fourth-earth-raw/public/extensions/content.md

 With this extension the narrator and players decide on a default and what that looks like.

 Maybe every encounter that turns to violence starts with establishing whether the character's intention is to subdue or kill.
 Maybe it's the game in general: Unless I say otherwise, I'm looking to subdue.
-Maybe it's a narrative device that can be switched during the interaction; like setting a weapon to stun, then kill, and back again, only the character is the weapon.
+Maybe it's a narrative device that can be switched during the interaction; like setting a weapon to stun, then kill, and back again, only the character is the weapon going through emotions of not know whether they want to kill this defender or not.
 Maybe when the character subdues the defender they must make the intentional choice to apply a secondary killing strike with no penalty to their turn or movement.

+Maybe there is some form of in-game cost inherent in making the choice to kill versus subdue or vice versa.

 What you do with subdued life forms is up to you but it should probably include them recovering at some point and should be consistently applied and in keeping with the setting, theme, and context.